Employment Services and Programs

 Centrelink sits under Services Australia and delivers social security payments and services.

 Disability Employment Australia

 Disability Employment Australia is the peak industry body for Australia's Disability Employment Services (DES).

-Australian Network on Disability (AND) has a range of programs and resources for students and jobseekers including mentorships, internships and a jobseeker toolkit.
+Australian Disability Network (ADN) has a range of programs and resources for students and jobseekers including mentorships, internships and a jobseeker toolkit.

 Web-based job seeking resources